 Funds under a government award for a particular purpose or program are not earned until the Museum incurs expenses in the performance of the funded project, at which time the Museum recognizes the corresponding award revenue.
 If a government agency advances cash to the Museum under an award, amounts not yet expended are carried as a liability.
-These advances totaled \$12,000 as of June 30, 2021.
-As of June 30, 2020 the Museum had no such liabilities.
+These advances totaled \$36,000 and \$12,000 as of June 30, 2022 and 2021, respectively.
 Amounts awarded but neither advanced nor earned are not reflected in the financial statements.
-Government funds awarded but not yet expended totaled \$3,001,000 at June 30, 2021.
+Government funds awarded but not yet expended totaled \$3,260,000 and \$3,001,000 at June 30, 2022 and 2021, respectively.

-NOTE 17 - RELATED PARTIES
+NOTE 16 - RELATED PARTIES

 The Museum maintains vendor relationships with several companies, the principals of which are members or related to members of the Museum's Board of Trustees or Senior Management Team.
 All such relationships are subject to the same procurement requirements, policies, and controls as the Museum applies to its other vendors.
-The Museum expended funds totaling \$76,000 and \$63,000 for the years ended June 30, 2021 and 2020, respectively, under these relationships.
+The Museum expended funds totaling \$114,000 and \$76,000 for the years ended June 30, 2022 and 2021, respectively, under these relationships.

-Certain companies whose principals are members of the Museum's Board may also from time to time procure the services of the Museum's Event and Conference Services department.
+Certain companies whose principals are members of the Museum's Board may also from time to time procure the services of the Museum's Events department.
 Trustees receive a 15% discount on pricing for such events; otherwise related-party companies are subject to the same policies, pricing, and controls as the Museum applies to its other customers.
-The Museum \$48,000 for the year ended June 30, 2020, from these transactions.
+The Museum earned \$13,000 for the year ended June 30, 2022 from these transactions.
 Due to COVID-19, the Museum did not host any outside events or conferences during the year ended June 30, 2021.